Physicians: It's Time To Take Back Your Vacation

 - Everything is a choice.
 You get to choose how you plan your trip, how long you are away, and whether or not you do work on vacation.
 Most importantly, don’t judge yourself for these decisions.
 If working on vacation gives you peace of mind, that is totally fine.
 If not working on vacation gives you the most benefit, rest, and relaxation, that is OK too.
 Your way is the right way.

 - You’ve done this before.
-Sometimes we treat vacations like they are a new concept, and we convince ourselves that this time is different.
+Sometimes, we treat vacations like they are a new concept, and we convince ourselves that this time is different.
 The truth is that you have done this many times before, and you will do it again.
 The work will be there when you return, and you will tackle it all in due time.
 “Monday is just another Monday.”

 - Anticipatory anxiety is a joy stealer.
 Don’t trade guaranteed joy today for the possibility of misery tomorrow.
 Enjoy your time, family, and friends because this moment won’t last forever.